khushi-0807/One-Oath-Project/README.md

 ## Key Features

-- <h4> Modern Contact Page Design:</h4> <p>Crafted with a modern and user-friendly interface, the contact page ensures an intuitive experience for users.</p>
+- <h4> Modern Contact Page Design:</h4> Crafted with a modern and user-friendly interface, the contact page ensures an intuitive experience for users.
 - *Form Validation*: Includes client-side validation to ensure all submitted information is complete and correct.
 - *Map Integration*: Features a dynamic map to display the location, making it easier for users to find us.
 - *Accessibility*: Built with accessibility in mind, ensuring that everyone can easily navigate and use the contact form.